 The fifth scholar in the world to earn a PhD in the History of Decorative Arts, Design and Material Culture (Bard Graduate Center), Lake’s interest in Cashin’s work began during her graduate studies and while working as a researcher for Sotheby’s Fashion Department.
 As first documented in the press by The New York Times and WWD, a classic “New York story” and fashion fairy tale ensued.
 In 1997, word of Lake’s academic intention to “redress historical neglect” of Cashin’s career reached the designer, and the then-student was invited to tea at Cashin’s iconic U.N.
 Plaza Apartment.
 The rapport between the two was such that Cashin granted unprecedented and exclusive access to Lake.
 Cashin was the subject of Lake’s master’s thesis and doctoral dissertation.

-As lead consultant on all aspects of the estate’s philanthropic giving, Lake and the executors created a network of endowed gifts in Cashin’s name.
-Defined by Lake’s mission statements, these include the Bonnie Cashin Fund at the New York Community Trust, The Bonnie Cashin Research and Travel Grant at the Bard Graduate Center, and The Bonnie Cashin Lecture Series at UCLA, where Lake also facilitated the donation of Cashin’s professional papers and served as curator in charge for a contract period of three years.
+Consulting on all aspects of the estate’s philanthropic giving, Lake created a multi-million dollar network of endowed gifts in Cashin’s name.
+Defined by Lake’s mission statements, these include the Bonnie Cashin Fund at the New York Community Trust, The Bonnie Cashin Research and Travel Grant at the Bard Graduate Center, The Bonnie Cashin Memorial Fund at FIT, and The Bonnie Cashin Lecture Series at UCLA, where Lake also facilitated the donation of Cashin’s professional papers and served as curator and museum scientist in charge.
 Lake also wrote and presided over the installation of Bonnie Cashin’s marker on New York’s Fashion Walk of Fame.
-In 2005, Lake requested the formation of a Bonnie Cashin Foundation where she served as Creative Director.
-Following the deaths of the original trustees, neither Lake nor the Bonnie Cashin Archive has had any affiliation with, sponsorship or endorsement from the last, and has no involvement in registration of Cashin’s name for use as a trademark.
+In 2005, Lake established the Bonnie Cashin Foundation where she served as Creative Director.
+Lake has no involvement in registration of Cashin’s name for use as a trademark, which Cashin herself did not register during her lifetime.

 As described by legendary fashion editor Eugenia Sheppard in 1963, “Bonnie Cashin isn’t just fashion.
 She has become a cult.”
 The Cult of Cashin flourishes today, epitomized by Jonathan Adler’s declaration “I worship at the altar of Bonnie Cashin,” and his “Ten Commandments of Cashinism” written as the foreword for Lake’s Cashin monograph.